 Penny has had an extensive medical career.
 Since 1997 she has been working in a refugee sponsorship program through the Murray Valley Sanctuary Refugee Group, and in supporting schools for refugees in Africa.
 Penny lives in Albury-Wodonga.

 As a second language educator, Ruth has worked with a wide range of people from many places in the globe – migrants, refugees and international students.
 Ruth lives in the Strathbogie Tableland in northeast Victoria.

-After many years steering RAR to prominence Jan is now the champion of the Welcome Scroll.
-This is a register of local government councils who have ratified their shires as Refugee Welcome Zones.
-Jan is currently travelling Australia with the scroll visiting councils who have signed the Welcome Declaration.
+After many years steering RAR, Jan is now the champion of the Welcome Scroll, a joint project with the Refugee Council of Australia.
+The Scroll is a register of local government councils who have ratified their shires as Refugee Welcome Zones.

 History of RAR